Hallelujah78/crossword-app/NOTES.md

 ## generateClues walkthrough
 - **STEP 1**: deep copy the gridState and clueList state
-- **STEP 2**: filter all cells that are not void and DO NOT have value in the `letter` prop and place in `hasEmpty` array
+- **STEP 2**: filter all cells that are not void and DO NOT have value in the `solution` prop and place in `hasEmpty` array
-  - letter here is the letter of the generated answer
+  - `solution` here is the letter of the generated answer
 - **STEP 3**: `IF` we want to force fill the grid AND there are still empty cells (hasEmpty.length > 0), do the following:
   - **STEP 3 A**: `WHILE` there are still empty cells (hasEmpty.length > 0)
     - reset all the answers: `resetPuzzleAnswers`